Finite-size induced random switching of chimeras in a deterministic two-population Kuramoto-Sakaguchi model: Stochastic model reduction

 \section{Stochastic model reduction}

-We follow here the framework of \citet{YueGottwald24} and formulate a closed stochastic equation for the synchronised population, which we assume without loss of generality to be population $P_1$.
+We follow here the framework of \cite{YueGottwald24} and formulate a closed stochastic equation for the synchronised population, which we assume without loss of generality to be population $P_1$.
 Dropping superscripts, we write the dynamics of the two-population KS model \eqref{eq:abramsz_1} for population $P_1$ as

-The numerical results in Section~\ref{sec:obs} and \eqref{eq:zeta_def} suggest to model $Z$ by a Gaussian process $\zeta_t$ as in \eqref{eq:zeta_def}.
+The numerical results in Section~\ref{sec:obs} suggest modelling $Z$ by a Gaussian process $\zeta_t$ as in \eqref{eq:zeta_def}.
 We approximate $\zeta_t$ by an Ornstein-Uhlenbeck (OU) process $\hat{\zeta}(t)$, the parameters of which are chosen to match the mean and the covariance function of the true $Z$.
 We hence replace the deterministic evolution equation \eqref{eq:abramszZ} by the stochastic evolution equation

 with a complex Gaussian mean-zero OU process